 If removal is due to take place within 14 days, the person cannot be released without the consent of the Secretary of State.

 The primary condition will be to report to an immigration officer at a certain date and time.
 Generally, secondary conditions will include a requirement to report to the immigration authorities at regular intervals and to reside at the address listed on the bail application form.

 If the Tribunal considers it necessary, it may impose additional conditions, such as electronic monitoring and a curfew.

-For expert advice and assistance with a bail application, or representation at a bail hearing, contact our immigration barristers on 0203 617 9173 or via our enquiry form.
+For expert advice and assistance with an immigration bail application, or representation at an immigration bail hearing, contact our immigration barristers on 0203 617 9173 or via our enquiry form.